ardatan/graphql-mesh/examples/openwhisk-example/README.md

 You can see an example script to bundle the project with `ESBuild` in `build.js`.
 `yarn build` will build the artifacts of GraphQL Mesh first then bundle all the code needed for the OpenWhisk action by taking `index.ts` as an endpoint.

-You can find the bundle in `dist/index.js` and deploy it either `yarn deploy` or manually with `wsk` like `wsk action update /guest/mesh/swapi --kind nodejs:16 dist/index.js`.
+You can find the bundle in `dist/index.js` and deploy it either `yarn deploy` or manually with `wsk` like `wsk action update /guest/mesh/swapi --kind nodejs:16 dist/index.js --web raw`.

+> `--web raw` needs to be added to configure the action as a _raw_ web action.

 ## Running the project locally